-The COVID-19 crisis caught organizations around the world by surprise and left companies scrambling to figure out how to keep their operations running while simultaneously supporting an entirely remote workforce.
+The COVID-19 crisis caught organizations around the world by surprise and left companies scrambling to figure out how to keep their operations running while simultaneously supporting an entirely remote workforce and new business processes.
 A recent Business Continuity Survey by industry research firm Gartner showed that only 12% of organizations felt highly prepared for the impact of coronavirus.
 “This lack of confidence shows that many organizations approach risk management in an outdated and ineffective manner,” said Matt Shinkman, vice president in the Gartner Risk and Audit practice.
 “The best-prepared organizations will manage the disruption caused by the coronavirus far better than their less-prepared peers.”

 What Is a Business Continuity Plan?

 A business continuity plan (BCP) is a document that outlines procedures for maintaining operations, or quickly resuming operations, during an unplanned disruption, disaster or crisis.
 A BCP typically identifies key emergency responders and contains detailed instructions an organization must follow in the event of significant disruption.

 Why You Need a Plan: 5 Types of Crises Your Business Could Face